 • Intralesional pentavalent antimony (meglumine antimoniate) or pentamidine, or

-• PO or IV fluconazole (major & L. mexicana)
+• PO or IV fluconazole (L. major and L. mexicana)

 • IV pentamidine